,\

 Jesus' life on earth begins in Bethlehem with a plaintive "no room in the end" story.
 Isn't it ironic that at the end of his earthly life, Jesus faced another "no room" sign?

-The "No Room for Gentiles" sign put up in the Court of the Gentiles not long before Jesus' arrest and crucifixion barred the way to the Temple for many of those for whom He was about to die!
+The "No Room for Gentiles" sign was put in the Court of the Gentiles not long before Jesus' arrest and crucifixion barred the way to the Temple for many of those for whom He was about to die!
 Is it any wonder that our Savior's emotions boiled over that day?
 Shouldn't ours do the same when something hinders "all nations" from hearing the call to worship their Creator?

 Discussion questions